 In general, electronic tax returns take at least four weeks to process.
 Paper returns take significantly longer at a minimum of 12 weeks.
 If you send a paper return via certified mail, it could take 15 weeks or more to process.

-Where’s My State Refund – New Mexico
+Where’s My State Tax Refund – New Mexico

 The Tax & Revenue department of New Mexico provides information on their website about tax returns and refunds.
-To the check the status of your return, go to the Taxpayer Access Point page and click on “Where’s My Refund?” on the right of the page.
+To check the status of your return, go to the Taxpayer Access Point page and click on “Where’s My Refund?” on the right of the page.

-Taxpayers who filed electronically can expect a a refund to take six to eight weeks to process.
+Taxpayers who filed electronically can expect a refund to take six to eight weeks to process.
 The state asks that you wait at least eight weeks before calling with inquiries about your return.
 Paper returns will likely take eight to 12 weeks to process.
 The state advises waiting 12 weeks before calling with refund status questions.

-Where’s My State Refund – New York
+Where’s My State Tax Refund – New York

 You can use this link to check the status of your New York tax refund.
 You will need to enter the exact amount of your refund in whole dollars in order to log in.
 This amount can be found on the state tax return that you filed.

 Don’t forget that if you paid any local income taxes for living in New York City or Yonkers, those taxes are included in your state return.

-Where’s My State Refund – North Carolina
+Where’s My State Tax Refund – North Carolina

 Tracking your refund is possible by visiting the website of North Carolina’s Department of Revenue and clicking on “Where’s My Refund?”
 You can expect processing of your refund to take, on average, six weeks from the date your return is received.
 If 12 weeks have gone by and you still haven’t gotten your refund, you should contact the Department of Revenue.
-The toll-free phone number is 1-877-252-3052.

-Where’s My State Refund – North Dakota
+Where’s My State Tax Refund – North Dakota

 North Dakota’s Income Tax Refund Status page is the place to go to check on your tax refund.
 Click the link in the center of the page and then enter your SSN, filing status and exact tax refund.
 The refund status page also has information on how the state handles refunds.